 This passage records God speaking in the first person, saying that He will go and return to His place.
-First of all, this would make no sense if God had never left His place (heaven) - He couldn't go back if He never left it.
-But this makes perfect sense in light of the Incarnation, where God came to earth in a body as a genuine human.
-Through the manifestation of the Son, Christ Jesus, God in flesh did come to earth.
-And He will one day return.
+First of all, this would make no sense if God had never left His place (heaven).
+He couldn't return to a place He had never left.
+But this makes perfect sense in light of the Incarnation, where God came to earth in a physical body as a genuine human.
+Through the manifestation of the Son, Christ Jesus, God did leave "His place" and come to earth; and He will one day return.
 When?
 This verse tells us!
-He said He wouldn't return "till" - or until they acknowledge their offense (which was rejecting Him as their Messiah), and seek God's face.
-In other words, He will not return until they repent, acknowledge Him as their true Messiah, and petition His return.
+He said He wouldn't return "till" - or until they acknowledge their offense (which was rejecting Him as their Messiah), and seek His face.
+He will not return until they repent, acknowledge Him as their true Messiah, and petition His return.
 So again, the Jewish remnant turning to Christ in faith is a precondition for His Second Coming.
-It cannot take place until this happens.
+It simply cannot take place until this happens.

-If we take these understandings back to the Revelation 12 passage, where we see the dragon (or Satan) pouring out his wrath against the woman (Israel) during the Tribulation, we can understand his motives.
+If we take these understandings back to the Revelation 12 passage where we see the dragon (or Satan) pouring out his wrath against the woman (Israel) during the Tribulation, we can understand his motives.
 He knows that Israel turning to Christ in faith is a necessary prerequisite for the Second Coming to take place.
-Therefore, in his mind, if he can destroy Israel first, maybe he can prevent this Second Coming from taking place - and in so doing, prevent his ultimate judgment.
+Therefore, in his darkened mind, if he can destroy Israel first, maybe he can prevent this Second Coming from taking place - and in so doing, prevent his ultimate judgment.

-Israel will face genuine crisis during this period of Tribulation.
-The prophet Zechariah foretold that two of every three inhabitants of Israel will perish during this time, with a remnant of only one third of the population being saved...
+Israel will face unparalleled crisis during this period of Tribulation.
+The prophet Zechariah foretold that two of every three inhabitants of Israel will perish during this time, with a remnant of only one third of the population being saved.
+And it shall come to pass, that in all the land, saith the Lord, two parts therein shall be cut off and die; but the third shall be left therein.

-"And it shall come to pass, that in all the land, saith the Lord, two parts therein shall be cut off and die; but the third shall be left therein.
+And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried: they shall call on my name, and I will hear them: I will say, It is my people: and they shall say, The Lord is my God.

-And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried: they shall call on my name, and I will hear them: I will say, It is my people: and they shall say, The Lord is my God." -Zechariah 13:8-9
+-Zechariah 13:8-9

 But through this period of trouble, a remnant of Israel will come to faith in Christ, which will bring to pass the Messiah's Second Coming.
-God will use Satan's plan to bring about the fulfillment of His own purposes for Israel's future spiritual and physical restoration in the Millennial Kingdom.
-But we say all of this to bring out a very simple point: If this is true, then of course Christians should support Israel!
+God will use Satan's evil plan to bring about the fulfillment of His own divine purposes for Israel's future spiritual and physical restoration in the Millennial Kingdom.
+But we say all of this to bring out a very simple point: if this is true, then of course Christians should support national Israel (in this sense)!
+Israel as a nation has a definite future in God's program.
 Israel's future national repentance is a prerequisite for the Second Coming of Christ!
 What kind of Christian would oppose this, knowing that it's God's plan?

-While the church will have been raptured well prior to this, we will have the privilege of returning with Christ at His Second Coming.
+While the Church will have been raptured well prior to this, we will have the privilege of returning with Christ at His Second Coming.
 Understanding this, what kind of Christian would not then root for Israel to turn to their Messiah in order to bring this all about?
 What kind of Christian would oppose Israel's right to exist in their national homeland, knowing that this is all part of God's plan to bring them to repentance?